bgoonz/stuff/GITPOD/probot.github.io/_apps/prevent-public-repos.md

 enablePrivateToPublic: false

 # Issue Title when repo is privatized
-privatizedIssueTitle: '[CRITICAL] Public Repositories are Disabled for this Org'
+privatizedIssueTitle: "[CRITICAL] Public Repositories are Disabled for this Org"

 # Issue Body when repo is privatized
-privatizedIssueBody: 'NOTE: Public Repos are disabled for this organization!
+privatizedIssueBody: "NOTE: Public Repos are disabled for this organization!
 Repository was automatically converted to a Private Repo.
-Please contact an admin to override.'
+Please contact an admin to override."

 # Issue Title when monitor mode is enabled
-monitorIssueTitle: '[CRITICAL] Public Repository Created'
+monitorIssueTitle: "[CRITICAL] Public Repository Created"

 # Issue Body when monitor mode is enable
-monitorIssueBody: 'Please note that this repository is publicly visible to the internet!'
+monitorIssueBody: "Please note that this repository is publicly visible to the internet!"
 # Users/Groups that should be cc'ed on the issue.
 Should be users/groups separated by a space.
 # ccList: '@user123 @user456'